thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 witness said that the rioting and the crimes were all the handiwork of the Shiv Sena.
-The persons leading the mob were known faces, mostly boys who used to play cricket and other games with the boys of the chawl.
+The persons leading the mob were known faces, mostly boys who used to play cricket and other games with the boys of the _chawl_.
 Though the persons could be identified easily, the police have taken no action against the rioters.

 The witness had also gone round the city of Bombay during the